Malcolm Press: Service and leadership

 Press moved to the University of Sheffield in 1994, where he served as a reader until 1998, then professor of physiological ecology, where he also served as head of the department of animal and plant sciences from 2002.

-He was appointed Pro-vice-chancellor and head of the college of life and environmental sciences at the University of Birmingham in 2008.
+He was appointed Pro-Vice-Chancellor and head of the college of life and environmental sciences at the University of Birmingham in 2008.
+Press faced pushback from the University and College Union, which held a successful strike ballot following introduction of performance management measures to support university staff.
+Following constructive negotiations, the strike was later called off after negotiations and Press noted that his statements in a public strategy document "could have been more clearly and sensitively articulated"..

 From 2013 he served as Birmingham's Pro-Vice-Chancellor for research and knowledge transfer.

-Press was appointed Vice-Chancellor at MMU in June 2015 where he took over from John Brooks who held the post from 2005 to 2015.
+Press was appointed Vice-Chancellor at Manchester Metropolitan University in June 2015 where he took over from John Brooks who held the post from 2005 to 2015.

 Press served as president of the British Ecological Society from 2007 to 2009, and was awarded the BES president's medal in 2005.
 From 2009 to 2012, he served as a member of the council of the National Trust.
 Between 2012 and 2018, he served on the Board of Trustees at the Royal Botanic Gardens, Kew, appointed by Lord Taylor.
 From 2015 until 2021 he was a trustee of the World Wide Fund for Nature.
 In 2017, he was appointed chair of the Manchester Memorial Advisory Group, serving until 2020.
 In 2020, he was appointed a trustee of the British Council.
-He sits on the boards of UCAS, and the Institute for Apprenticeships and Technical Education.
-Press also sits on the boards of several university-linked businesses, including Manchester Science Partnerships, Health Innovation Manchester, and the Oxford Road Corridor.
+Press also sits on the boards of several university-linked businesses, including UCAS, the Institute for Apprenticeships and Technical Education. and the Oxford Road Corridor.